How Event Planners Can Stay Ahead of the Competition Curve: 14 Best Practices

 While it’s important to stay adaptable and flexible to changing market conditions, it’s just as important to have a road map that visualizes where you want to be in one, three, and five years.

 And the vision shouldn’t just live in your head or that of your company’s president or CEO.
 We’ve found displaying a large whiteboard in our development office provides a visual reminder of timelines, key initiatives, and ideas to keep the entire organization aligned on achieving our future goals.

 Being open and honest about all aspects of your business operation has numerous advantages for your company.
 Customers understand what the company stands for.
 Employees feel like their work matters and work together to innovate or fix problems faster.
 Everyone feels invested and involved in the success.

 - Step up your marketing

 Stepping up your marketing efforts could be as simple as polishing your organization’s website and social media profiles to include images or videos from your latest events.
-Or perhaps it’s leveling up your event floorplans into realistic 3D walk-throughs that make a client feel as they’re immersed in the space.
+Or perhaps it’s leveling up your event floorplans into realistic 3D walk-throughs that make a client feel as if they’re immersed in the space.

-- Be the best employer.
+- Be the best employer